Confined Space Entry (CSE) work is extremely hazardous and considered a high risk activity in the Occupational Health and Safety Regulations 2007.

 This is defined as 'any work' that exposes you to or puts you in contact with sewer gas or sewage, including:

-work where a live sewer is broken into, e.g. when there's a clear pathway for air from the sewer to enter the workspace
+- work where a live sewer is broken into, for example when there's a clear pathway for air from the sewer to enter the workspace

 Requirements for sewer work